Sweet and fragrant fig and cardamom macarons, an elegant and sophisticated treat for the eyes as well as the tastebuds.

 - A silicon mixing spoon or spatula for further, more gentle mixing.

-- Baking sheets/trays - not high-sided ones as this builds up too much steam
+- Baking sheets/trays - Do not use high-sided cookie sheets, as this builds up too much steam around the macarons.

-- Silicon mat or baking parchment paper (but the silicon mats are better and allow for lower waste as they are not single-use)
+- Silicon mat or baking parchment paper (but the silicon mats are better and allow for lower waste as they are not single-use).

 Storage